aholly1/expressBookReviewsAH/README.md

 # Node.js run time that implements Express to finish building the Skeleton for a Book review website

 Contains the properties to:
+All of which is contained the Finalproject folder under the respective Routes

 1. Retrieve the database of books
 2. Retrieve a specific book baised on ISBN number